Recruitment and Selection Procedure

 Unsuccessful applicants will receive written notification from Human Resources.
 After written advice has been provided, the selection panel may contact unsuccessful applicants directly to provide further information.

 Unsuccessful applicants who have been interviewed can seek feedback on their application from the panel coordinator or nominee, on behalf of the selection panel, by contacting Human Resources.
 Human Resources will refer any applicant concerns regarding the recruitment and selection process in the first instance to the panel coordinator.
-If the panel coordinator is not able to resolve the issue, or requires advice or assistance, the matter is referred to the Senior HR Officer.
+If the panel coordinator is not able to resolve the issue, or requires advice or assistance, the matter is referred to the Manager (Client Services).
 Alternatively, written concerns may be forwarded to the Director (Human Resources).

 Level of Delegation